 GDPR – Profiling warning for schools and colleges

-Profiling is defined under GDPR as the automated processing of personal data to evaluate certain things about an individual, this statement sets out our position on potential profiling using Alps analysis.
+The GDPR contains a number of provisions about the use of automated decision making, including profiling.
+Profiling is defined under GDPR as the automated processing of personal data to evaluate certain things about an individual, including their performance or behaviour.
+This statement sets out our position on any potential profiling using Alps analysis.

 Suggested text for Inclusion in School Privacy Notices